 Saturday October 26th – Sulaymaniyah, Kirkuk, Erbil

-Free morning to explore Sulaymaniyah with a visit to the famous “Red House” where Saddam imprisoned and tortured thousands of Kurds.
+Free morning to explore Sulaymaniyah with a visit to the infamous “Red House” where Saddam imprisoned and tortured thousands of Kurds.

 We again hit the road, this time back to Erbil, but instead of taking the short cut, we head through the scenic route, visiting villages and stopping by the ruins of a caravan-serail.